tesseract-ocr/tesseract/CONTRIBUTING.md

 Use the toolbar above the comment edit area to format your comment.

-Add three backticks before and after a code sample or output of a command to format it (The 'Insert code' button can help you doing it).
+Add three backticks before and after a code sample or output of a command to format it (The `Insert code` button can help you doing it).

-If your comment includes a code sample or output of a command that exceeds ~25 lines, post it as attached text file (filename.txt).
+If your comment includes a code sample or output of a command that exceeds ~25 lines, post it as attached text file (`filename.txt`).

-Use 'Preview' before you send your issue.
+Use `Preview` before you send your issue.
 Read it again before sending.

 Note that most of the people that respond to issues and answer questions are either other 'regular' users or **volunteers** developers.
 Please be nice to them :-)